yuxincs/taskmanager/README.md

 ![#1](https://github.com/RyanWangGit/TaskManager/raw/master/Screenshots/2.png)

 ## Libraries
 This project uses [`QCustomPlot 2.0.1`](https://www.qcustomplot.com/index.php/introduction) for plotting the usage of CPU and memory.
-It is released as source code and can be compiled directly into the project(see `qcustomplot.h` and `qcustomplot.cpp` files in this repository), so nothing should be installed or downloaded.
+It is released as source code and is integrated directly into the project(see `qcustomplot.h` and `qcustomplot.cpp` files in this repository), so nothing should be installed or downloaded.

 ## License
 [GPLv3](https://github.com/RyanWangGit/TaskManager/blob/master/LICENSE).